 In the Middle Ages, Arles continued to thrive as a cultural hub with its famous school of sculpture.
 However, it also experienced periods of turmoil including invasions by barbarians and wars between rival factions.

-The Renaissance brought renewed prosperity to Arles as it became an important center for trade and commerce.
+The Renaissance brought renewed prosperity to Arles as it became an important centre for trade and commerce.
 This period saw many notable artists flocking to the city including Vincent Van Gogh who famously painted some of his most iconic works while living there.

 11 Things To Do In Arles, France